dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Hatred does not cease by hatred, but only by love this is the eternal rule.
+  First you take a drink, then the drink takes a drink, then the drink takes you.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1287 days)
+## 🌟 Experiences (1288 days)

 ### 🧮 Programming languages